skip to main content

 Remember: financial education is a long game

-Yes, Christmas is close, but that doesn’t mean teaching your kids about holiday budgeting is a lost cause.
+Teaching your kids about holiday budgeting is never a lost cause.
 There will always be another birthday, holiday, or reason to celebrate.
 Using this time of year to teach your kids about making responsible money decisions will help in the long term while helping you keep control over your bank account.